-The Board of Directors currently consists of twelve (12) Directors.
+The CMIC Board currently consists of fourteen (14) Directors.

 The Directors span a wide range of leadership from inside and outside of the mining industry, private sector, public sector and academia providing significant executive leadership to CMIC.